rahulpathak109/oozie-examples/README.md

 To run hive action replace below values in job.properties as per your cluster.

 \<hdfs-site/dfs.namenode.rpc-address> with value of dfs.namenode.rpc-address in /etc/hadoop/conf/hdfs-site.xml.
-In case of Namenode HA use value of dfs.internal.nameservices
+In case of Namenode HA use value of dfs.internal.nameservices.
+Do not add port in case of using nameservice.

 \<yarn-site/yarn.resourcemanager.address> with value of yarn.resourcemanager.address in /etc/hadoop/conf/yarn-site.xml.